This post may contain affiliate links. Please see my full disclosure for details.

 - Place the rolled-out dough on the hot, dry skillet and cook for about a minute, until you see a few bubbles forming on the surface.

-- With a spatula, flip the roti and cook the other side for about 30 seconds.
+- With some tongs, flip the roti and cook the other side for about 30 seconds.

 - Carefully lift the skillet off the flame and with tongs, place the less cooked side of the roti directly on the flame until it starts to puff up (just a few seconds).
 Move the roti a bit over the flame so that one spot does not get too hot and burn.